stinkysloth/buildscharacter/src/site/notes/Personal/Digital Garden/Home/Digital Garden.md

 Fast forward 20 years, I've grown into a father, husband, a working professional, and someone with quite a few more nuanced and formed ideas about the world.
 The internet has shifted away from being a personal playground of blog posts on Tumbler toward, for better or worse, a more curated and refined on-line experience.

-The [[Personal/Digital Garden/Content/definition of a digital garden\|definition of a digital garden]] isn't something that I made up or have even been plugged into for very long, but when I first discovered the approach to capturing knowledge, thoughts, wisdom, and random junk from your days, it resonated with me.
-I used Evernote as a brain dump for the better part of the last decade and have recently moved over into the wonderful world of [[Obsidian\|Obsidian]], which if you haven't checked it out or given it a try, it's a fantastic way to spend a rabbit-hole of a Saturday.
+The [[Personal/Digital Garden/Content/Obsidian/definition of a digital garden\|definition of a digital garden]] isn't something that I made up or have even been plugged into for very long, but when I first discovered the approach to capturing knowledge, thoughts, wisdom, and random junk from your days, it resonated with me.
+I used Evernote as a brain dump for the better part of the last decade and have recently moved over into the wonderful world of [[Personal/Digital Garden/Home/Obsidian\|Obsidian]], which if you haven't checked it out or given it a try, it's a fantastic way to spend a rabbit-hole of a Saturday.

 So with that, I present, the Digital Garden of [[Personal/Digital Garden/Content/Buildscharacter\|Buildscharacter]].